DragonMounts-Team/DragonMounts2-Expanded/README.md

 For anyone else, we only support official builds from Curse/Curseforge, Modrinth, and GitHub, not custom built jars.
 We also do not take bug reports for outdated builds of Minecraft.
 ## Credits
 Dragon Mounts 2 Continued Credits:
-- BarracudaATA - Open sourcing the mod to let others create projects under the Dragon Mounts name
+- BarracudaATA - BarracudaATA - Owner of Dragon Mounts and open sourcing the mod to let others create projects under the Dragon Mounts name
-- Kingdomall & Shannieann - Giving us permission to continue maintenance of DM2, officially endorsing our continuation
+- Dragon Mounts 2 Developers- Giving us permission to continue maintenance of DM2, officially endorsing our continuation
 - Tomanex - Dragon Mounts Team Founder and Texture Artist.
 Revamped various textures
 - JDSK0ala - Dragon Mounts Team Founder and Beta Tester
-- 2190303755 (Number-Man) - Lead Developer and Coder for Dragon Mounts 2: Continued
+- 2190303755 - Lead Developer and Coder for Dragon Mounts 2: Continued
 - Moaswies - Coder for Dragon Mounts 2: Continued
 - EnderEXE - Beta Tester
 - Tomohiko, Signis Kerman - For contributing the Japanese and French translations respectively

 Former Dragon Mounts 2 Developers:
+- BarracudaATA - Owner of Dragon Mounts and open sourcing the mod to let others create projects under the Dragon Mounts name
-- TheRPGAdventurer - Former author of Dragon Mounts 2
+- TheRPGAdventurer - Owner of Dragon Mounts 2
-- Kingdomall - First Developer for DM2.
-Overhauling many textures
+- Kingdomall - Overhauling the majority of textures
-- Shannieann - 2nd Developer and artist for Zombie and Terra textures.
-Texture artist
+- Shannieann - Texture artist for Zombie and Terra textures
-- UkanGundun - Fire and Sunlight textures.
-Texture artist
+- UkanGundun - Texture artist for Fire and Sunlight textures
-- WolfShotz (Kay9Unit) - Coder and codebase improvements
+- Kay9Unit (WolfShotz) - Coder and doing codebase improvements
 - FlaemWing - New nest textures, tool textures and dragon armor item textures
 - cesar_zorak - Dragon armor model textures, breed textures and more
 - Alexthe666 (AlexModGuy) - Open sourcing the code for I&F, Ice and Fire Owner